GaurabKundu1/Online-Payments-Fraud-Detection/README.md

 - Transformed the Categorical Features into Numerical.
 Also transform the values of the isFraud column into No Fraud and Fraud labels to have a better understanding of the output.

 - After this I build the Online Payments Fraud Detection Model to predict whether a transaction is fraud or not fraud.

+To check the detailed analysis and model building stage step by step [click here](https://github.com/GaurabKundu1/Online-Payments-Fraud-Detection/blob/main/payment_fraud_detection.ipynb) or check the payment_fraud_detection.ipynb file in this repository.